zatserkl/donation-analytics-project/README.md

 The code uses contributions from the repeated donors only.
 To mark the donor as a repeat donor, the code places an ID of each new donor (a tuple with the donor name and donor zip\_code) into Python's set.

+Note: Following the procedure in the code challenge documentation we ignore the first contribution of each donor (because she/he was not a repeated donor at that time).

 After every update of the dictionary value (append the current contribution to the list of contributions), the code calculates a sum of the contributions, finds a contribution for the given percentile and streams the line into the output file.

 # Discussion